gburghardt/foundry-starter-project/README.md

 8. Configure a web server with this as the root public directory
 9. Open a Web browser and point it to the site you just created

+7. Create a Virtual Directory/Virtual Host in the web server on your machine, pointing it to this directory.

+8. View this index.html file in a Web browser.

 If you already have NodeJS and Bower installed:

     bower install foundry.bootstrap

 ## Getting Help

-The [Foundry Wiki](https://github.com/gburghardt/foundry/wiki) is a great place to start.
+The official [Foundry Documentation][https://gburghardt.github.io/foundry/] is a great place to start.